Davis-Fan/Davis-Fan/README.md

 - 👋 Hi, I’m Dayi Fan (Davis).
 - 👀 I’m interested in Computer System & Artificial Intelligence.
-- 🌱 I’m currently pursuing a CS PhD in the Ohio State University now.
+- 🌱 I’m currently pursuing a CS PhD in the Ohio State University.
 - 💞️ I’m looking to collaborate on someone who are interested in High Performance Computing.
 - 📫 My email address is fan.1090@buckeyemail.osu.edu